mrahhal/css-theming/Setup.md

 We import the "pure" SCSS file from css-theming after we override the variables we want, as shown in the above snippet.

+> Note that the [sass module system](https://sass-lang.com/blog/the-module-system-is-launched) is fully supported.
+If your app uses that, you can use `@use` to import and override variables.
+Check the [basic-scss-module-system sample](./samples/basic-scss-module-system) for example usage.

-## Importing The Main css-theming SCSS File
+### Importing The Main css-theming SCSS File

 In your main app SCSS file: